sonertari/PFRE/README.md

 ### Start PFRE

-Now you can either reboot the system or start the Apache web server manually using the following command line:
+Now you can either reboot the system or start the php fastcgi server and the web server manually using the following commands:

-	# /usr/local/sbin/httpd -u -DSSL
+	# /usr/local/sbin/php-fpm-5.6

-Note that you should fully stop any httpd already running for the changes to take effect.
+	# /usr/sbin/httpd

 Finally, if you point your web browser to the IP address of PFRE, you should see the login page.
 And you should be able to log in by entering admin:soner123 as user and password.